h1531095/ZSim/README.md

 ## Install

-Download the latest sourse code in release page or use `git clone`
+Download the latest source code in release page or use `git clone`

 ### Install UV (if you haven't already)